acdh-oeaw/Teaching_CBS4DH/lectures/intro_and_setup.md

 - Where to go for help and how to understand the answers

 We will also try to accompany the contents of each course with some practical steps of the exercise, which will lead to a final project in the end.

+### Grading & Attendance
+Attendance in every lecture is required due to the PI type of block-course.

+Regular attendance, following the practical exercise tasks during the lecture and active participation will lead to a final grade.

 ## Required Setup and Tools
 - Create a personal GitHub account: https://github.com/join